Suspended License in San Diego

 Vehicle Code Section 14601 provides a driver with information regarding the actual driving on a suspected license or a revoked license.
 This vehicle code section details the consequences of driving on a suspended license or a revoked license.
 These type of offenses carry points on your driving record in addition to any criminal consequence.
 Typically, if you are charged with a vehicle code violation there are both DMV consequences and criminal implications imposed by the court.
 It is important to understand the charge in its entirety before you appear at your court date.
 You can find more information about the particular language of the vehicle code section on the DMV website:

 Driving On a Suspended or Revoked License in San Diego

-The most important thing to keep in mind is that the driver must have knowledge that his or her driver’s license was suspended or revoked.
+The most important thing to keep in mind is that the driver must have knowledge that his or her driver’s license was suspended or revoked for hit and run.
 The way the prosecution proves your knowledge about the suspension or revocation is through the notice given by the Department of Motor Vehicles.
-However, it is often your defense attorney’s job to make sure the prosecution provides a copy of that letter and show service of process was effective.
-The law surrounding service of process on a suspension or revocation of a license is vehicle code section 13106.
+However, it is often your criminal defense attorney’s job to make sure the prosecution provides a copy of that letter and show service of process was effective.
+The law surrounding service of process on a suspension or revocation of a license from licensing agencies is vehicle code section 13106.
 You can read more information about whether service was effective by reading the vehicle code section on the DMV website at:

 License Suspension vs. License Revocation